YuzukiHD/Buildroot-YuzukiSBC/docs/README.md

 Buildroot-YuzukiSBC uses a custom directory structure, and the following descriptions need to be met when submitting code.

+1. Do not use custom kernel, uboot and other repo, use patch to modify.
+2. All configuration files and device trees are external and handed over to buildroot.
+3. Common files, drivers, packaging scripts, etc. are placed in the `xxx-generic` folder.

 ```tree
 ├── Vender
 │   ├── Board1